 The presentation will be given in person to the judging panel, which should be approximately 15 minutes long.
 Finalists should use this presentation time to discuss their case study and general teaching practices further.
 Finalists will then complete a 30 minute interview with the judging panel based on the evidence submitted in the Round 1 application form and the Round 2 written case study and presentation.
 Finalists should be prepared to answer questions on their presentation and case study but also their general practice, methodologies and philosophies in teaching.
+Finalists will be asked a question related to their wider teacher practices by the judges.

-In the second round, case studies and presentations will be marked using the following four criteria:
+In the second round, case studies and presentations will be marked using the following five criteria and weighting:

-- 1. The extent to which they demonstrate enthusiasm for improving teaching and learning - 2.
-The presentation of a clear rationale underpinning the approaches adopted, with a grounding in educational principles - 3.
-The impact of the approach taken on students, and support from students for this approach - 4.
-The originality and innovation in approach, and clear communication of work
+- 1. The extent to which they demonstrate enthusiasm for improving teaching and learning (25%)

+- 2. The presentation of a clear rationale underpinning the approaches adopted, with a grounding in educational principles (25%)

+- The impact of the approach taken on student engagement and achievement, and support from students for this approach (25%)

+The judges would like to see finalists demonstrate this impact through quantitative or qualitative evidence.
+This could include, for example:

+- Verbal or written student feedback

+- Positive impact on student attendance

+- Positive impact on student results

+- National Student Survey data

+- Publications produced

+- Dissemination of the approach

+- Implementation outside School/Department

+- 4. The originality and innovation in approach (15%)

+- 5. The clear communication of their work (10%)